 Greenhouse is designed to help create a structured hiring process.
 A structured hiring process facilitates alignment between recruiters and hiring managers while improving candidate experience.
 Interview plans are one of the key features that support this recruiting best practice.

 Interview plans in Greenhouse should reflect the interviewing process of an entire organization and not just of an individual recruiter, hiring manager and/or department.

 If the stage names in your interview plans are inconsistent, outdated, or overwhelming numerous, this article will help you clean them up so that you can leverage Greenhouse to reap the benefits of structured hiring!

 Step 1 : Review your current stages

 Download the Stages by Job Report.
 This report will show you a list of all of your jobs and their stage names.
 Use this report to audit the stage names your organization is using before making any changes.

-To access the Stages by Job Report, click on the Jobs tab from your Dashboard.
+To access the Stages by Job Report, click the All Jobs tab from your navigation bar.

 Open the Filter panel at the top of the page and select All from the Job Status drop-down menu.
 Select All Statuses from the Board Status dropdown menu.
 When finished, click Bulk Actions.

 Click Download Stages by Job Report to download the report to your computer.

 Step 2: Select jobs to bulk edit stages.